Woman donates kidney to hubby’s ex-wife days after wedding

 FORT LAUDERDALE, Fla.
 (AP) — Ten years after their first date, Debby Neal-Strickland put on a cream-colored lace gown and married her longtime sweetheart at their Florida church.
 Two days later, she put on a hospital gown and donated a kidney to Mylaen Merthe — her new husband’s ex-wife.

 An unusual story?
 Yes.
-But the tale of Jim Strickland and his two wives is a testament to how love and compassion can triumph over division.
+But the tale of Jim Merthe and his two wives is a testament to how love and compassion can triumph over division.

 Mylaen, 59, had long struggled with kidney disease.
 By last year, she was ghostly pale with dark circles under her eyes, dragging herself through the workday with no energy.
 By the time she was admitted to the hospital in November, her kidneys were only functioning at 8%.

-Note: This story has been corrected to reflect that the husband’s name is Jim Merthe, not Jim Strickland.